 - $q{t,i,r}$ denotes the requested demand of bidder i for county r at the clock price of round t, given all bids that bidder i has submitted so far in this round.
-In particular, if all the bids that are submitted by bidder i for county r (or for the CMA that contains county r in the case of CMA-level bids) are applied during bid processing, then its processed demand will be $q{t,i,r}$ . - $P{t,r}$ denotes the clock price in round t for county r. - $BC_i$ denotes the bidding credit percentage of bidder i. - R denotes the set of all counties. - S denotes the set of all small markets (i.e., counties subject to the small market bidding credit cap). - $RC{t,i}$ denotes the requested commitment of bidder i in round t.
+In particular, if all the bids that are submitted by bidder i for county r are applied during bid processing, then its processed demand will be $q{t,i,r}$ . - $P{t,r}$ denotes the clock price in round t for county r. - BCi denotes the bidding credit percentage of bidder i. - R denotes the set of all counties. - S denotes the set of all small markets (i.e., counties subject to the small market bidding credit cap). - $RC{t,i}$ denotes the requested commitment of bidder i in round t.

-4.6.1 Requested Commitment
+3.4.1 Requested Commitment

 A bidder's requested commitment during a round t is the total gross bid amount calculated at the round's clock prices, given the bids that the bidder has submitted so far in round t.
-During the round, bids for the round have not yet been processed, so the requested commitment is an estimate of a bidder's commitment, which is updated as bids are submitted.
+During the round, bids for the round have not yet been processed, so the requested commitment is an estimate of a bidder's commitment, and this estimate is updated as bids are submitted.
 The requested commitment of bidder i in a round t is calculated according to the following formula: